SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 <h2 id="skeleton-auto-configuration"></h2>{:.no_toc}
-## AutoBone / Automatic body proportions calibration
+## AutoBone / Automatic body proportions calibration {#autobone--automatic-body-proportions-calibration}

 AutoBone (also known as "automatic body proportions calibration") removes the need to manually input bone lengths using automatic bone length calculations recorded through user movements.
 AutoBone is available as "Automatic calibration" under the "Body Proportions" tab of the GUI.